Szymon-Czuszek/SAS-Data-Science/README.md

 - Create Index on One Variable	INDEX CREATE LSOAC /;
 - Create Composite Index	INDEX CREATE compind=(CrimeID LSOAC) /;

-[IndexVariables.sas](SAS/IndexVariables.sas): Using INDEX to create variables to handle large amounts of data
+[IndexVariables.sas](SAS/IndexVariables.sas): Using INDEX to create variables to handle large amounts of data.
+This script imports sales data, processes it into a SAS dataset, and performs frequency analysis.

 [IndexLargeData.sas](SAS/IndexLargeData.sas): Using INDEX to handle large data